Plastic Beach: Recording

 Albarn began recording material for a new Gorillaz album around June 2008.
 He travelled to Beirut in March 2009 to record with the National Orchestra for Oriental Arabic Music.
 The following month, he recorded with Derby-based orchestra sinfonia Viva.
 Grime MCs Kano and Bashy, who feature on "White Flag", both had the flu during recording.
 Kano said, "We weren't feeling great, the music was out of our comfort zone, it could have been a complete disaster".
 Bobby Womack knew nothing about Gorillaz and was initially unsure about the collaboration, however, his daughter liked Gorillaz and convinced him to do it.
 Womack was told to sing whatever was on his mind during the recording of "Stylo".
 "I was in there for an hour going crazy about love and politics, getting it off my chest", said Womack.
 After an hour of recording, Womack, a diabetic, started to pass out.
 He was sat down and given a banana, before waking up minutes later.
 "Sweepstakes", the first song Mos Def recorded with Gorillaz, was done in one take.
 Mos Def described the song as "one of the greatest things as an MC that I've ever done".
 Mick Jones and Paul Simonon completed their portion of the title track "Plastic Beach" in a day.

+Over the course of a year, Albarn had emailed Lou Reed a total of three times about a possible collaboration for the album, and Reed declined each time, citing a lack of interest with the song ideas that he was sent.
+On the fourth attempt, Albarn sent a demo version of "Some Kind of Nature", to which Reed responded more positively, and he finally accepted the band's invitation to working with him.
+Once the trio of Albarn, Hewlett and producer Remi Kabaka Jr. arrived to record with Reed at Chung King Studios in New York, Reed declined the latter two's entry and only let Albarn in.
+After the two sat down and drank tea together, Reed left for a short period, got in a taxi, wrote lyrics for the song during a ride uptown, and subsequently returned with "[his] thoughts on plastic".